Please contact us through Joke, our management assistant, by e-mail: firstname.lastname@example.org.

 Rick takes the lead in the Water Footprint Network.
 He does so alongside the finalising stage of his PhD research at the University of Twente, in which he assesses how the water footprint concept can inform planning and corporate strategy, e.g. through developing water footprint benchmarks for crop production and setting maximum sustainable blue water footprints (caps) per river basin in the world.
 See Rick speak - on the water footprint - in his TEDx Talk: https://www.youtube.com/watch?v=DCzTJi4XpOA

 Joke is responsible for our general management support.
 She is the first port of call for people contacting Water Footprint Network.

-Xander initiates projects for new knowledge exchange across different platforms (exhibitions, conferences, seminars, dialogues sessions, publications and virtual communication) and the engagement of networks, stakeholders and professionals from different fields.
+Xander initiates projects for knowledge exchange across different platforms (exhibitions, conferences, seminars, dialogues sessions and virtual communication) and the engagement of networks, stakeholders and professionals from different fields.

-The Supervisory Council ensures the financial and legal status of the Water Footprint Network and provides strategic guidance and direction.
+The Supervisory Board ensures the financial and legal status of the Water Footprint Network and provides strategic guidance and direction.

-Arjen Hoekstra is Professor in Water Management at the University of Twente.
+Arjen Hoekstra is Professor in Water Management at the University of Twente, the Netherlands.
 He is creator of the water footprint concept (2002) and initiator and co-founder of the Water Footprint Network in 2008.
-He was Scientific Director of the Water Footprint Network until 31 Dec 2012, after which he moved to the Supervisory Council.
+He was Scientific Director of the Water Footprint Network until Dec 2012, after which he moved to the Supervisory Board.